LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Approach

 \subsubsection{Input Prompt}

 To facilitate the creation of effective and contextually relevant feature discovery programs, we develop a structured prompting methodology.
 The prompt is designed to provide comprehensive data-specific information, an initial feature transformation program for the evolution starting point, an evaluation function, and a well-defined output format (see Appendix \ref{sec:llmfe_details} for more details).
-Our input prompts $p$ are composed of the following key elements:

-\paragraph{Instruction.} The LLM is assigned the task of finding the most relevant features to help solve the given regression/ classification problem.
+Our input prompts $p$ are composed of the following key elements: \paragraph{Instruction.} The LLM is assigned the task of finding the most relevant features to help solve the given task.
 The task emphasizes using the LLM's prior knowledge of the dataset's domain to generate features.
 The LLM is explicitly instructed to generate novel features and provide clear step-by-step reasoning for their relevance to the prediction task.
+Moreover, since LLMs tend to generate simple features, we specifically instruct the LLM to generate complex features.

-\paragraph{Dataset Specification.} After providing the instructions, we provide LLM with the dataset-specific information from the metadata $\mathcal{M}$.
+\paragraph{Dataset Specification.} After providing the instructions, we present the LLM with the dataset-specific information from the metadata $\mathcal{M}$.
 This information encompasses a detailed description of the intended downstream task, along with the feature names $C$ and their corresponding descriptions.
 In addition, we provide a limited number of representative samples from the tabular dataset.
-To improve the effective interpretation of the data, we adopt the serialization approach used in previous works \cite{dinh2022lift, hegselmann2023tabllm, han2024large}.
-We serialized the data samples as follows:
+To improve the effective interpretation of the data, we adopt the serialization approach used in previous works \citep{dinh2022lift, hegselmann2023tabllm, han2024large}.
+We serialize the data samples as follows:

+By providing dataset-specific details, we guide the language model to focus on the most contextually pertinent features that directly support the dataset and task objective.